Named Entity Recognition (NER)

 You can go through and review each data segment and then code it by clicking on the plus next to the code name.
-Or, you can code all results by selecting the button Apply Codes.
+Or, you can code all results at once by selecting Apply Proposed Codes.
 You can select the first option Apply All Codes, or select only one code from the list.

 If you have selected the category: subcode option for coding, the coding results might look as follows:

 Depending on the area you have selected at the beginning, either the word, the sentence, or the paragraph is coded.

 The regular Coding Dialogue is also available to add or remove codes.

 ATLAS.ti uses spaCy as its natural language processing engine.
 More detailed information can be found here.